Source guide

 Pest pressure near a building is one of the few things a renter cannot fix after move-in.
 An old complaint might mean the problem was resolved.
 A recent cluster should prompt direct questions about treatment history, trash handling, and whether the unit has had prior pest work.

-Enter an address in our DMV coverage area to see source-linked crime, complaints, utilities, schools, permits, and nearby context.
+Enter an address in our DMV coverage area to see source-labeled crime, complaints, utilities, schools, permits, and nearby context.